emrp/emrp2018_Moers_Trashbins/README.md

 The originial pinout diagram provided by Heltec can be obtained [here](https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series/blob/master/PinoutDiagram/WIFI_LoRa_32_V2.pdf).
 ![Board pinouts](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/instruction/WIFI_LoRA_32_V2_Pinouts.jpg)The pins used by the OLED module are fixed and are taken care of by the Heltec library.\
 The pins used by the LoRa module are fixed and must be explicitly defined in the code to properly interface with the LMIC library [see section...].\
-The pins for the OLED and LoRa module should not be used to interface with any other external peripherals.

 ### 3.2 VL53L0X Connections
 The VL53L0X sensor uses I2C to communicates with the microcontroller, this case being the ESP32 microcontroller on the Heltec LoRa Board.
 The I2C bus consists of two lines: SCL for clock and SDA for data.
 More information on the working mechanism of the I2C bus can be found [here](https://robot-electronics.co.uk/i2c-tutorial).
 VL53L0X breakout board provides the following pinouts: